 \subsection{Experimental cell and cryogenics}

-The helium cell, made of a ConFlat DN16CF 6-way cube with an inner volume of 13\,cm$^3$, was thermally linked to the mixing chamber of a customized rotating dilution refrigerator Oxford Kelvinox MX250 \cite{Fear}.
+The helium cell, made of a ConFlat DN16CF 6-way cube with an inner volume of 13\,cm$^3$, was thermally linked to the mixing chamber (MC) of a customized rotating dilution refrigerator Oxford Kelvinox MX250 \cite{Fear}.
 The three antireflection-coated windows, with knife-edge rims, were sealed into DN16CF flanges using copper gaskets.
 To maximize the transmission of the illuminating light sheet, the corresponding pair of windows was made from either sapphire for the excimer He$_2^*$ excitation at 905\,nm or fused silica for the fluorescent particles excited at 532\,nm.

-The base temperature of the mixing chamber (MC) of the refrigerator before installing the experimental cell and optical components was 12\,mK, while currently (whether with the cell empty or full of superfluid helium) it is 61\,mK.
-The cell is suspended from MC on a sequential combination of two copper bars; their substantial total length of ($\sim 30$\,cm) was dictated by the need to accommodate the numerous optical components below the mixing chamber inside the limited space of the vacuum can.
-The dominant causes of the temperature difference between the cell and MC were likely the thermal resistance of the several compressional connections in the thermal link and the radiation heat load from surrounding optical components at 4.2\,K. Currently, the base temperature of the full cell is 139\,mK, which is sufficient for experiments in the zero-temperature limit of quantum turbulence ($T \lesssim 300$\,mK), but it can likely be further decreased with future modifications of the thermal link.
+The base temperature of the MC before installing the experimental cell and optical components was 12\,mK, while currently (whether with the cell empty or full of superfluid helium) it is 61\,mK.
+The cell is suspended from the MC on a sequential combination of two copper bars; their substantial total length of ($\sim 30$\,cm) was dictated by the need to accommodate the numerous optical components below the MC inside the limited space of the vacuum can.
+The dominant causes of the temperature difference between the cell and the MC were likely the thermal resistance of the several compressional connections in the thermal link and the radiation heat load from surrounding optical components at 4.2\,K. Currently, the base temperature of the full cell is 139\,mK, which is sufficient for experiments in the zero-temperature limit of quantum turbulence ($T \lesssim 300$\,mK), but it can likely be further decreased with future modifications of the thermal link.